giosurmanidze/Laravel-Topics-Repo/practise_eager_loading_n1_problem/README.md

 <br>
 <br>
 <h3>:question: Task2 Scenario:</h3>
-Let's say that you have the hasMany relationship between posts and views, and you need to list the posts with the number of views for each of them.
+Let's say that you have the hasMany relationship between posts and comments, and you need to list the posts with the number of comments for each of them.

 <br>
 <h3>Code Example:</h3>